tdunn891/trackit-issue-tracker/README.md

 - Unobtrusive navigation bar, always accessible and fixed to top
 - On mobile and tablet devices, navigation links collapse into a menu button
-- All interactive elements provide feedback to the user to encourage interaction and confirm user actions.
+- All interactive elements provide feedback to the user to encourage interaction and confirm user actions
 - Each row in tickets table changes opacity on hover
 - Navigation and pagination links change opacity on hover
 - All buttons have border transition on hover